TomasHubelbauer/svg-screencast/readme.md

 ## Limitations

 - Does not produce minimal file sizes yet, a smarter algorithm is in the works
-- Does not have interactivity of any kind, SVG used thru `img` just can't do it
+- Does not have interactivity of any kind (play/pause, restart, fade scrubbar based on pointer hover), SVG embedded through `img` won't run JavaScript
 - Does not show the mouse cursor at the moment (a solution is in the works tho)

 ## Development